 - Falling object accidents—Because falling objects are a constant danger on construction sites, hard hats are universally required for anyone who enters them.
 But hard hats can only provide so much protection, and heavy objects can cause life-threatening injuries when they strike workers.

 - Heavy equipment and machinery accidents—Dump trucks, cranes, backhoes, jackhammers, diggers, bulldozers—that’s just a small sample of the heavy equipment commonly found at construction sites.
 When that machinery isn’t used safely and by well-trained operators, serious injuries can occur.

 When you contact our construction accident lawyers after a New Jersey or New York City construction site injury, we’ll start by evaluating your case and collecting evidence right away.
 Then, we’ll determine how much money you deserve for your medical bills, lost wages, and pain suffering.
 Finally, we’ll negotiate with the insurance company to help maximize your compensation.

 Some law firms treat their clients like a number.
-At SK Law, we treat our clients the way we would want to be treated if the injuries occurred to us or our loved ones.
+At Judd Shaw Injury Law, we treat our clients the way we would want to be treated if the injuries occurred to us or our loved ones.

 That belief resulted in the creation of the Judd Shaw Way —a set of five core principles that govern everything we do at our law firm.
 From tracking every action we take on your case, to returning your calls promptly, to treating you with dignity and respect, you can count on us to give you the service you deserve.